ARoefer/rosvenv/README.md

 This is probably the first command you will try out. `createROSWS` takes a path for a directory to create and initializes a new catkin workspace within it.
 If ROS is not sourced it will source your installed version from `/opt/ros/*/setup.bash`. **NOTE**: If you, however you managed that, have multiple ROS versions installed, it will source all of them.
 In that case you should source ROS manually first.

-At the root of the workspace the command has created a `pyenv` directory containing the virtual environment for your workspace.
+At the root of the workspace the command has created a `condenv.txt` file, containing the name of the conda env to be activated for your workspace.
+It is set based on the env currently active when running the script, so activate you proper env before.
 The structure of your workspace should look something like this:

 ```
 ws
 ├── build
 ├── devel
 ├── logs
-├── pyenv
+├── condenv.txt
 ├── pypath (optional)
 └── src
 ```